Asian diasporas in France: Vietnamese

-The Vietnamese form the most established Asian ethnic group in France, with a presence in the country dating back to the start of French colonialism in Vietnam in the latter half of the 19th century.
-As of 2017, the population of the community was estimated to be about 400,000, the second largest overseas Vietnamese population outside Asia.
+The Vietnamese form the most established Asian ethnic group in France, with a presence in the country dating back to the start of French colonialism in Vietnam in the late 19th century.
+As of 2022, the population of the community was estimated to be about 400,000, the second largest overseas Vietnamese population outside Asia.

 During the colonial period, there was a significant representation of Vietnamese students in France, as well as professional and blue-collar workers, with a large number settling permanently.
 Following Vietnam's independence, a number of Vietnamese loyal to the colonial government also emigrated to France.
+A subsequent wave during the Cold War consisted of students and professionals from South Vietnam.
 However, the largest influx of Vietnamese people arrived in France as refugees after the Fall of Saigon and end of the Vietnam War in 1975.

 The Vietnamese community in France is the most successful among overseas Vietnamese communities, having a high level of both integration and success in academics and income.
 These achievements have led to French media and politicians regarding the French Vietnamese as a model minority.

-Living Conditions
+Living conditions

-14% of Southeast Asian immigrants live in social housing, 3 to 4 times less than those from the Maghreb.
+14% of Southeast Asian immigrants (defined as those from former Indochina) live in social housing, 3 to 4 times less than those from the Maghreb.